 It paid handsomely to live on the Canadian supply side of the natural gas market over the last heating season.
-In the chief gas-producing province, Alberta, the government disclosed spending of C$650 million (US$552 million) to shield residents against the worst effects of spiking prices and still had cash left over for other benefits.
+In the chief gas-producing province, Alberta, the government disclosed spending of C$650 million (US$552 million) to shield residents against the worst effects of spiking prices and said it still had cash left over for other benefits.

 The shield, titled the Natural Gas Rebate Program, subsidizes residential and small-business bills from October through March.
 The scheme kicks in when prices exceed C$5.50 per gigajoule (US$4.90 per MMBtu), and a graduated scale of subsidies caps rates for most Alberta consumers at C$8.75 per gj (US$7.80 per MMBtu).

 Average Alberta monthly household gas bills, after the rebates, peaked at C$280 (US$238) in January.
 The shield program kept Alberta consumer rates about 20% below the national Canadian average throughout the heating season, the provincial energy department estimated.
 Heating-season savings on gas bills by Alberta households averaged about C$400 (US$340) a piece.

 Canadian markets tracked the United States during the heating season, with variations owed to local conditions.
 As effects of hurricanes in the Gulf of Mexico and spells of chilly weather spread north across the border then receded, monthly average Canadian commodity prices went from C$7.33 per gigajoule (US$6.54 per MMBtu) in August to C$9.13/gj (US$8.15) in September, C$10.54 (US$9.40) in October, C$13.02 (US$11.62) in November, C$10.11 (US$9.02) in December, C$11.48 (US$10.25) in January, C$8.02 (US$7.16) in February and C$6.87 (US$6.13) in March.